Bedfordshire (UK) Street Watch

 What does Street Watch do?

-Our Street Watch is part of a national network of Street Watch Organisations designed with carefully researched terms of reference and structures, agreed by community groups and supported by the Police and the Home Office.
+Bedfordshire Street Watch is one of several Street Watch organisations operating around the country.
+It has been designed with carefully researched terms of reference and structures, agreed by community groups and supported by the Police and the Home Office.
 The purpose of Street Watch is:

 To prevent crime by increasing visibility and maintaining a caring and cohesive community.